-2.5.2.b(6) LaNi5-Based Alloys
+2.5.2.b (6) LaNi5-Based Alloys

-The use of lanthanum-nickel hydrides has been a continuing topic of interest; promising results for hydrogen storage have been reported1.
-Promising results were also reported in the literature in 19882.
+The use of lanthanum-nickel hydrides has been a continuing topic of interest; promising results for hydrogen storage have been reported10.
+Promising results were also reported in the literature in 198811.
 Earlier research at Mound, however, in the 1970s and early 1980s indicated that lanthanum-nickel-based alloys were not appropriate for tritium service due, in part, to disproportionation.
 When cycled, the LaNi5 had a tendency to separate to form the parent metals (La or Ni) or different alloys.
 The disproportionation tended to change the pressure, concentration, and temperature properties of the metal/alloy mix and increase the quantity of tritium bound in the heel that was not easily recoverable.
-However, research at Savannah River National Lab (SRNL) has shown that "Substitution of aluminum for a portion of the nickel in LaNi5 was found to lower the hydrogen plateau pressure and allow LaNiAl alloys to be tailored to specific storage applications."
-[8] SRNL found that the substitution of aluminum in LaNi5 had the added benefit of stabilizing the alloy against disproportionation.
-Decay of absorbed tritium storage material to less than about 10 years.
+However, research at Savannah River National Lab (SRNL) has shown that "Substitution of aluminum for a portion of the nickel in LaNi5 was found to lower the hydrogen plateau pressure and allow LaNiAI alloys to be tailored to specific storage applications."
+SRNL found that the substitution of aluminum in LaNi5 had the added benefit of stabilizing the alloy against disproportionation.
+Decay of absorbed tritium to 3He does cause an "aging" effect, which limits the useful life of LaNiAI alloy as a tritium storage material to less than about 10 years12.
+Subsequently, SRNL determined that LaNiAl.
+75 (LaNi{4.25}Al{0.75}) is a type F rather than a type S dissolution, thereby allowing relaxation of radiological controls in use for this hydride13.
+See Appendix E for further discussion of radiological controls associated with STCs.